Start your Portland search

 Frequently Asked Questions

-Welcome to the Apartment List March 2025 Rent Report for Portland, OR.
-Currently, the overall median rent in the city stands at $1,523, roughly the same as last month.
-Prices remain down 0.2% year-over-year.
+Welcome to the Apartment List October 2025 Rent Report for Portland, OR.
+Currently, the overall median rent in the city stands at $1,564, after falling 0.9% last month.
+Prices are now down 1.2% year-over-year.
 Read on to learn more about what’s been happening in the Portland rental market and how it compares to trends throughout the broader Portland metro area and the nation as a whole.

 Portland Renter Confidence Survey